- Positive Polarity Podcast

-Magic Moment Don’t Exist: Why NOW Is the Time To Discover Your Purpose
+Magic Moments Don’t Exist: Why NOW Is the Time To Discover Your Purpose

 In this episode, I chat with keynote speaker, leadership coach, and relationship expert, Rosa Ponce de Leon.